 As I mentioned earlier, research says that over 75% of couples report complete relationship recovery.

 And over 90% realizes what researchers describe as “significant improvement.”

 Many of these couples have been in acute distress for over six years.

 Does couples counseling work?
 It does if it is science-based.
 And some of you can even get it at home online.

 Are You Ready for Good Couples Therapy?
 Ask Yourselves These Questions:

 Are both of you committed to stepping out of the toxic dance you’re both in?

 Are you willing to learn how to calm yourself down during arguments?

-Are you willing to learn how best to calm you partner down?
+Do you want to learn how best to calm your partner down?

-Are you willing to take a fearless self inventory of what you are doing that is not helping… or may even be making things worse?
+Can you take a fearless self-inventory of what you are doing that is not helping… or may even be making things worse?